sergioafanou/smart-cv/_posts/2021-04-01-heres-how-comcast-might-try-to-get-you-to-dump-netflix-for-peacock.md

 ---
-title : Here’s how Comcast might try to get you to dump Netflix for Peacock
+title : "Here’s how Comcast might try to get you to dump Netflix for Peacock"
 layout: post
 tags: tutorial labnol
 post_inspiration: https://bgr.com/2021/04/01/universal-movies-netflix-hbo-max-pulled-peacock/